flatlogic/react-material-admin/README.md

 ## Support

-For any additional information please refer to [Flatlogic homepage](https://flatlogic.com).
+For any additional information please refer to [Support forum](https://flatlogic.com/forum).

 ## How can I support developers?